 From Just Like Jesus

 God came to Job in a whirlwind saying, “Dress for action like a man.”
-(Job 38:3 ESV) God is suggesting that we dress up to represent him.
+(Job 38:3 ESV) God wants us to “dress” to represent Him, not just in clothing, but in actions and attitude.
 As God allowed Job to be broken for a purpose – to be an example for us, God has allowed me to be grieved for a reason.
-He wants to make me a better person, a stronger Christian.
-As God restored everything Job’s heart desired back to him, I know that God is caring for me and improving me and my life to be of use for his kingdom.
-I am loving my new clothes!
+He wants to make me a better person, a stronger Christian, one who can console others who are grieving.
+As God restored everything Job’s heart desired back to him, I know God cares for me and is honing me to be of use for His kingdom.
+I love my new clothes!